mshanGithub/msbotframework/Orchestrator/docs/NLRModels.md

-# Natural Language Representation Model
+# Prebuilt Language Models

-Natural Language Representation models are generic language representation models which have been trained towards more sophisticated pretraining tasks for both monolingual as well as multilingual scenarios.
-Turing NLR models are used as a natural replacement for BERT-like models.
+Prebuilt language models have been trained towards more sophisticated tasks for both monolingual as well as multilingual scenarios.
+In public preview only English models are made available.

 ## Models

-**TBD**: Describe models in [versions repository][2].
+The public preview of Orchestrator includes the following prebuilt language models available in [versions repository][2].

+### pretrained.20200924.microsoft.dte.00.03.en.onnx
+This is a fast and small base model with sufficient accuracy but if the accuracy and not speed and memory size is critical then consider other options.
+It is a 3-layer pretrained BERT model optimized for conversation for example-based use (KNN).

+### pretrained.20200924.microsoft.dte.00.06.en.onnx
+This is A high quality base model that strikes the balance between size, speed and accuracy.
+It is a 6-layer pretrained BERT model optimized for conversation for example-based use (KNN).

+### pretrained.20200924.microsoft.dte.00.12.en.onnx
+This is a highest quality base model but is larger and slower than other options.
+It is a 12-layer pretrained BERT model optimized for conversation for example-based use (KNN).

+### pretrained.20200924.microsoft.dte.00.12.roberta.en.onnx
+This is a high quality base model but it is larger and slower than some other options.
+It is a 12-layer pretrained RoBERTa model optimized for conversation for example-based use (KNN).

 ## References